 Evaluate your fulfillment partners network.
+Do they employ network optimization?
 Where are their fulfillment centers?
 How many warehouses do they have in your service area?
 Is their service area anywhere near your customers?
 The closer your fulfillment partners network is to your customers, the lower the shipping costs and transit time will be.

 Warehouse Management System (WMS)

 A good fulfillment warehouse is going to have warehouse management software that is not only sophisticated and loaded with functionality, but also intuitive, innovative and easy to use.
 When evaluating your fulfillment warehouse, be sure to look into and understand the capabilities of their WMS and how it impacts your ability to meet customer demand and deliver an exceptional customer experience.